 Megan’s, Various Locations

-What: Considered to be one of London’s most gorgeous and romantic restaurants, Megan’s London restaurants are putting on a romantic (and very affordable) evening with magical fairy-lit interiors.
-The menu here is one of the most affordable when it comes to ding out on 14 February, offering a range of plates that smack of holidays on the East Mediterranean coast.
-So if mezze feats to share, lamb kofte skewers, or salted caramel and tahini ice cream sound like your idea of romantic dining, this is the spot to book.
+What: Considered to be one of London’s warmest most gorgeous restaurants, Megan’s London restaurants are putting on a romantic evening with magical fairy-lit interiors.
+The menu here is one of the most affordable when it comes to dining out on 14 February.
+For just £35 per person, you'll be in for starters like hot honey halloumi and buttermilk fried chicken, shish kebab and open kebab mains, and a half-baked cookie dough dessert.
+Plus, you'll be able to grab a complimentary welcome drink on arrival.
+So if summery Mediterranean romance sounds like your thing, this is the place to book.

 Where: 55-57 The Pavement, SW4 0JQ; 6 Esther Anne Place, N1 1WF; 204 Kensington High Street, W8 7RG

-Book now: Megan’s Clapham; Megan’s Islington; Megan’s Kensington
+Book now: Megan’s Clapham Old Town; Megan’s at the Sorting Office Islington; Megan’s on the High Street Kensington

 28-50 By Night, Marylebone

 What: 28-50 already has a reputation for fantastic wine and high-quality cooking, but next door to the Marylebone site you’ll find 28-50 By Night, which adds live music and dancing to the equation.
 Tuck into some slick European cookery and peruse the bar’s impressive collection of rare wines, before dancing the night away to live jazz.
-The food is indulgent and traditional, with set menus that have included beef fillet with pomme puree and Perigueux sauce and desserts like chocolate choux with passionfruit sorbet.
+The food is indulgent and traditional, offering set menu dishes like Rockefeller oysters, scallops with kohlrabi, beef tartare, beef fillet with pomme puree, roasted cod with fennel and mussels and classic desserts including a hazelnut eclair.

 Where: 76 Wigmore Street, W1U 2SJ